Places to Visit

 The Irish National Heritage Park is an open-air museum with 14 separate sites, situated in a magnificent rural setting with winding paths, streams, ponds and plenty of wildlife.
-Along the paths are 14 sites which shows early man, the Celts, Vikings, Normans and how Irish society developed
+Along the paths are 14 sites which show early man, the Celts, Vikings, Normans and how Irish society developed

-Board the Dunbrody Emigrant Ship and walk in the footsteps of a group of Irish famine emigrants on their journey of hope across the Atlantic Ocean.
+Board the Dunbrody Emigrant Ship and walk in the footsteps of a group of Irish famine emigrants on their journey of hope across the Atlantic ocean.

 The award-winning centre tells the epic story of the 1798 rebellion.
-Discover the world of rebels and redcoats, experience a fascinating insight into the birth of modern democracy in Ireland.
+Discover the world of rebels and redcoats; experience a fascinating insight into the birth of modern democracy in Ireland.
 The weather-independent centre tells the story through film, sound, interactive computers and colourful storyboards culminating in a spectacular four-screen re-enactment of the battle of Vinegar Hill.

 If you are keen on 'getting back to nature' by exploring an undeveloped island, which happens to be a famous sea-bird sanctuary, this is the place for you.
-It is a pleasant place to relax and enjoy the only large sea bird colony in the south east of Ireland.
+It is a pleasant place to relax and enjoy the only large sea bird colony in the south-east of Ireland.
 Saltee Islands are located off the beautiful traditional Irish fishing village of Kilmore Quay.
 This is an un-spoilt village, not commercialised, with thatched cottages dotted throughout and breath-taking coastal walks.

 The Kilmore Maritime Museum is situated in Kilmore Quay a fishing village 13 miles from Rosslare.
 The museum is housed on board the “Guillemot” – the last remaining complete lightship.